 Cal Poly Pomona

-Dr. Gamez currently serves as the Associate Director for Student Support & Equity Programs at Cal Poly Pomona, assisting to oversee the Educational Opportunity Program (EOP), the Renaissance Scholars (RS) foster youth support program, and the Veterans Resource Center.
+Dr. Gamez currently serves as the Director for Student Support & Equity Programs at Cal Poly Pomona, assisting to oversee the Educational Opportunity Program (EOP), the Renaissance Scholars (RS) foster youth support program, and the Undocumented Students Services.
 She has served as an educational counselor, program coordinator and Director of two foster youth support programs at the university level where she developed and provided critical support services and programming to increase the retention and graduation rates of young people with experience in foster care.
 Additionally, Dr. Gamez has led campus wide, regional and national efforts.
 She led and organized the efforts on her campus to address student food and housing insecurity through the development of what is now known as the Broncos Care - Basic Needs Initiative.
 Regionally she provides leadership and advocacy serving as the chair for the Southern California Higher Education Foster Youth Consortium, where Student Affairs professionals across Southern California gather to share best practices and create a network of support for campus representatives engaged in serving foster youth students on college campuses.
-Nationally she serves as co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community within NASPA-Student Affairs Administrators in Higher Education.
+Nationally she has served as co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community (SCIHE-KC) within NASPA-Student Affairs Administrators in Higher Education.
+In recognition of Dr. Gamez's dedication and commitment to improving the lives of foster youth in higher educations and her contributions to the field, she was recognized by John Burton Advocates for Youth as the 2017 College Hero, and most recently recognized by NASPA's SCIHE-KC as the 2021 Outstanding Professional.

 Dr. Gamez’s research interests are primarily on the experiences of foster youth in college.
 Her dissertation research was titled Moving in, moving through, and moving out: The transitional experiences of foster youth college students.
 She also wrote an insightful blog titled College foster youth, family privilege and the holidays through NASPA, and has a book chapter forthcoming titled Fostering Success: Supporting College-Going Foster Youth on Campus.